 Quarriers recognises the need to provide support for families and carers who play a major role in the rehabilitation and care of loved ones living with an acquired head injury.
 Carers can be put under a lot of stress coming to terms with their loved ones’ condition and the life-altering changes that need to be made.

-We wanted to provide a space which would allow carers time out of their responsibilities and an environment where they can meet with like-minded individuals who face many of the same challenges and experiences due to the injuries sustained by their family members.
+We wanted to provide a designated project worker which would allow carers to approach their own keyworker for information, guidance and support.
+Including an opportunity to meet like-minded individuals who face many of the same challenges and experiences due to the injuries sustained by their family members.